TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 Modifying or Deleting Your Personal Information

-If you would like to modify or delete your Personal Information, please send an email to legal@wayfair.com with clear instructions in the body of the email about what you would like to modified or deleted.
+If you would like to modify or delete your Personal Information, please contact us here with clear instructions about what you would like to be modified or deleted.
 We will respond to your request promptly.

 Changing Your Subscription Preferences